 Phenolic compounds - Exist in oil seeds and various studies have proved their antioxidant properties.
-Borage is important due to high amount of gamma-linoleic acid [GLA] available in it's seed oil.
+Borage is important due to the high amount of gamma-linolenic acid [GLA] available in its seed oil.
 GLA is one type of omega-6 “essential” fatty acid that the body cannot make on its own.
 The excellent antioxidants properties of borage seed oil are attributed to phenolic compounds.
-It has been determined that rosmarinic acid, synergic acid and synaptic acid are main phenolic compounds available in borage seed oil.
+It has been determined that rosmarinic acid, synergic acid, and synaptic acid are main phenolic compounds available in borage seed oil.

 Ferulic Acid - The main polyphenolic found in Borage Seed Oil is ferulic acid which makes up about 50% of the total phenolic content.
-Ferulic acid is a very effective antioxidant, more powerful than Vitamin E. Ferulic Acid a powerful antioxidant found naturally in Borage Seed Oil can prevent skin ageing, reducing age spots, and helps repair light and radiation induced damage.
-It penetrates skin to soften and moisturise, soothes wind chapped and sun burned skin, and reduces itching and inflammation.
+Ferulic acid is a very effective antioxidant, more powerful than Vitamin E. Ferulic Acid a powerful antioxidant found naturally in Borage Seed Oil can prevent skin ageing, reducing age spots, and helps repair light and radiation-induced damage.
+It penetrates the skin to soften and moisturise, soothes wind chapped and sunburned skin, and reduces itching and inflammation.
 The tannins found in borage oil make it a more astringent dry oil.